Potentially life-threatening emergency

 - Transmission of SARS-CoV-2 from asymptomatic or presymptomatic persons can occur.

 - It is not yet known whether the virus can be transmitted by blood, vomit, urine, breast milk, or semen.

 Multiple variants of the virus have circulated globally, including in the United States, and new variants are expected to occur.
-Omicron continues to be the dominant variant in the United States with BA.2, BA.4, and BA.5 currently circulating, although other sublineages are exhibiting growth advantages.
-These subvariants are less sensitive to neutralizing antibodies from prior COVID-19 vaccines and cause higher rates of reinfection, and there is now a US Food and Drug Administration (FDA)-approved updated booster available.
+Omicron continues to be the dominant variant in the United States, with some sublineages exhibiting marked growth advantages; as of January 21, 2023, subvariant XBB.1.5 caused nearly half of all reported US cases, followed by BA.1.1 and BQ1.
+These subvariants are less sensitive to neutralizing antibodies from prior COVID-19 vaccines and prior COVID infections and cause higher rates of reinfection.
+There is now a US Food and Drug Administration (FDA)-approved updated booster available.

 There are reports of individuals previously diagnosed with COVID-19 becoming reinfected.
 Unvaccinated individuals are thought to be at higher risk.